-One thing Schoemehl and other WWT members observed during the engagement was that when it came time to move from prototyping to application testing funded by the business, teams suffered from a degree of technical debt due to the nature of prototype development.
+One thing WWT team members observed during the engagement was that when it came time to move from prototyping to application testing funded by the business, teams suffered from a degree of technical debt due to the nature of prototype development.

 Prototypes are typically written to prove out technical capabilities and concepts as quickly as possible.
 In order to accommodate this, shortcuts may be taken in the name of speed, which may slow cycles for future production because of the need to address design decisions and bugs from prototype work.